 POINT REYES NATIONAL SEASHORE (MAJOR DETOUR, 12-15 MILES)

 Point Reyes National Seashore is the ecologically preserved part of the coast that juts out into the ocean, with the Tomales Bay separating it from the mainland of West Marin.
 This is another of those can’t miss major detours and the only way to get there from Point Reyes station is by driving along Sir Francis Drake Boulevard which tees off Highway 1 at this junction.

-Point Reyes National Seashore is known for its many beaches (only three are accessible to dogs), hikes, the one of its kind Tule Elk Reserve, Chimney Rock (best visited in Spring to see wildflowers and elephant seal pups snoozing) natural landmarks such as Point Reyes shipwreck, Cypress tree tunnel and of course the famous Point Reyes lighthouse.
+Point Reyes National Seashore is known for its many beaches (only three are accessible to dogs), hikes, the one of its kind Tule Elk Reserve, Chimney Rock (best visited in Spring to see wildflowers and elephant seal pups snoozing and migratory gray whales) natural landmarks such as Point Reyes shipwreck, Cypress tree tunnel and of course the famous Point Reyes lighthouse.
 I highly recommend spending at least one night at Point Reyes National Seashore.
 Read my detailed Point Reyes guide (with dog friendly tips) to plan your overnight stay in this slice of heaven.

 Northern California is teeming with wineries but a meadery making champagne style mead or honey wine is hard to come by.
 Luckily for you, Heirdrun is located right on Highway 1 just north of Point Reyes Station and is a perfect stop for slaking your thirst as you taste some of their best meads in a certified bee farm (all the beauty of bees and flowers, no nasty pesticides).

 OYSTERS AT TONY’S SEAFOOD OR THE MARSHALL STORE OR NICK’S COVE RESTAURANT AND OYSTER BAR